Regional accents of English: New Zealand

-Geographical variations appear slight, and mainly confined to individual special local words.
-One group of speakers, however, hold a recognised place as "talking differently": the regions of Otago and especially Southland, both in the south of the South Island, harbour a "Celtic fringe" of people speaking with what is known as the "Southland burr" in which R is pronounced with a soft burr, particularly in words that rhyme with 'nurse'.
+Geographical variations appear slight and are mainly confined to individual special local words.
+One group of speakers holds a recognised place as "talking differently": The regions of Otago and especially Southland, both in the south of the South Island, harbour a "Celtic fringe" of people speaking with what is known as the "Southland burr" in which "R" is pronounced with a soft burr, particularly in words that rhyme with "nurse".
 The area formed a traditional repository of immigration from Scotland.

-Some sections of the main urban areas of Auckland and Wellington also show a stronger influence of Pacific island (e.g., Samoan) pronunciations than most of the country.
+Some sections of the main urban areas of Auckland and Wellington show a stronger influence of Māori and Pacific island (e.g., Samoan) pronunciations and speech patterns than most of the country.

-The trilled 'r' is also used by some Māori, who may also pronounce 't' and 'k' sounds without aspiration, striking other English speakers as similar to 'd' and 'g'.
+The trilled "r" is used by some Māori, who may pronounce "t" and "k" sounds without aspiration, striking other English speakers as similar to "d" and "g".
 This is also encountered in South African English, especially among Afrikaans speakers.

 Norfolk Island and Pitcairn

-The English spoken in the isolated Pacific islands of Norfolk and Pitcairn shows evidence of the islands' long isolation from the world.
-In the case of Pitcairn, the local creole (Pitkern) shows strong evidence of its rural English 19th century origins, with an accent which has traces of both the English southwest and Geordie.
+The English spoken on the isolated Pacific islands of Norfolk and Pitcairn shows evidence of their long isolation from the world.
+Pitcairn's local creole, Pitkern, shows strong evidence of its rural English 19th-century origins, with an accent that has traces of both the English southwest and Geordie.
 The Norfolk Island equivalent, Norfuk, was greatly influenced in its development by Pitkern.

-The accents heard in the islands when English is used are similarly influenced but in a much milder way.
-In the case of Norfolk Island, Australian English is the primary influence, producing an accent which is like a softened version of an Australian accent.
+The accents heard on the islands when English is used are similarly influenced but in a much milder way.
+In the case of Norfolk Island, Australian English is the primary influence, producing something like a softened version of an Australian accent.
 The Pitcairn accent is for the most part largely indistinguishable from the New Zealand accent.